wearebraid/observer-registry/README.md

 ### Removing an element

-To stop watching for intersection events on an element simply remove it.
+To stop watching for intersection events on an element remove it from the registry.

 ```js
 observer.removeElement(element)